TheNouillet/symfony-vscode/CONTRIBUTING.md

 ### Watching

-For developpement, it's easier to watch the files with :
+For development, it's easier to watch the files with :
 ```
 npm run watch
 ```